Mateo Messina

 Mateo Messina is an American composer best known for his soundtrack to the 2007 film Juno.
 The film won a Grammy Award for Best Compilation Soundtrack Album for Motion Picture, Television, or Other Visual Media.

-Messina has scored over 50 feature films, short films, documentaries, and over 150 television episodes.
+Messina has written the music for over 30 feature films and over 150 television episodes. in 2026 he directed his first feature film, Reimagined.

 Early life

 Growing up in Seattle, Messina was drawn to music and started playing piano at the age of three.
-He began composing early, premiering his first symphony at 23.
-He’s since written a total of 17 symphonies for LUMA Guild, with the proceeds of each premiere benefiting families at Seattle Children’s Hospital (totaling more than $1 million to date).
-He moved into writing music for film and television, stating that it is “like going to a different summer camp six to eight times every year.
-Each has its own style, its own discipline, shape, tone, characters, etc. You collaborate and move a mountain with a group of inspired people.”
+He began composing early, premiering his first symphony at 25.
+He’s since written a total of 26 symphonies.
+He and his team of volunteers, the LUMA Guild, have used these concert premieres to raise money for kids and families going through treatment at Seattle Children's Hospital.
+Together, they have raised over $2,000,000 to date.
+He then moved into writing music for film and television.

 Career

 Messina’s diverse musical styles has been heard in film and on television alike.
 His provided a folksy, guitar-led score for Jason Reitman’s Juno, contributing to soundtrack album’s Grammy win.
 He lifted the spirits of the dramedy The Angriest Man in Brooklyn.
 His turned to funk-flavored music for the dark comedy Butter, and muzak versions of ’90s hits for Young Adult.
 Messina’s most recent work includes the action comedy Barely Lethal.

-Messina regularly works on Reitman’s films; in addition to Juno and Young Adult, he contributed to Thank You For Smoking and Up in the Air, the R-rated comedy Life Happens, and the sports drama From the Rough.
+Messina is known for his specialization in comedies and coming of age films.
+He loves writing for inspiring stories.

 Messina’s television work includes the comedy series Growing Up Fisher, the high-seas adventure Crossbones, lawyer comedy Fairly Legal, the mini-series Harley and the Davidsons, and the series Perfect Couples.
-Messina is currently working on season 3 of Jason Reitman’s comedy series Casual, as well as season 2 of the comedy, Superstore.
-He will also be coming back for a second season of the political comedy, Graves.
+Some of his most popular shows have been NBC's hit Superstore and Hulu's Casual.